JonathanJTang/Pizza-Ordering/README.md

 ## Design patterns used:
+Superclass Product for Pizza and Drink classes; consolidates shared code and is easily extensible.
+DeliveryMethod is an abstract superclass for the other delivery methods (Pickup, PizzeriaDelivery, UberEatsDelivery, FoodoraDelivery)
-Abstract superclass for products and delivery detail parsers Dependency injection in Order class
+Dependency injection in Order class (for the cart and delivery method fields); Order class is similar to a Facade.